 Add the ginger slices all at once into the boiling water.
 Cook for 20 seconds (over boiling will make the ginger limp).
 Drain the slices in a colander.
 Shake to remove as much water as possible.

 While the ginger slices are still hot, place the ginger into the heat-proof jar.
 Pour the hot vinegar marinade into the jar.
 Submerge the ginger slices in the liquid (if there isn’t enough liquid, then add an additional tablespoon or two of rice vinegar or you can double the quantity of the marinade).
-The ginger may immediately turn a faint pink (it will be a very faint pink; the vividly pink colored pickled ginger is dyed).
+The ginger may immediately turn a faint pink (the vividly pink colored pickled ginger is dyed).
 It turns pink because young ginger contains anthocyanins which react with the acid in vinegar.
 Though sometimes this doesn’t happen and it may remain pale yellow; the flavor is not affected and it will taste just as good.

 Let cool uncovered, and then cap and refrigerate.